 Magnet recognition provides Wellstar Paulding Hospital’s community with the ultimate benchmark to measure the quality of patient care, validating the organization’s culture of excellence and offering tangible evidence of its nursing and interprofessional teams’ commitment to the best care possible.
-NRC Health’s Real-time Feedback helped the organization achieve 12 Magnet Exemplars, stories that highlight excellence in nursing practice.
+Through NRC Health’s Human Understanding ProgramTM, the organization achieved 12 Magnet Exemplars, stories that highlight excellence in nursing practice.

-While the hospital’s leadership admits that each achievement represented a decade-long journey, they say that utilizing Real-time Feedback in that journey was “a game-changer.”
-Real-time’s robust and reliable data about the patient experience helped them:
+While the hospital’s leadership admits that each achievement represented a decade-long journey, they say that utilizing real-time patient feedback in that journey was “a game-changer.”
+NRC Health’s robust and reliable data about the patient experience helped them:

 - Address issues to provide follow-up and service recovery

 - Predict patient and family engagement

 - Respond quickly to concerns, identify root causes, and mitigate the likelihood of similar future issues